Zehelein/pg-transactional-outbox/lib/README.md

 running the examples).

 This library uses the standard PostgreSQL logical decoding plugin `pgoutput`.
-This plugin is included directly in PostgreSQL since version 9.4.
-Other alternatives would be wal2json or decoding-json but those are not used in this library.
+This plugin is directly part of PostgreSQL since version 9.4.
+Other alternatives would be `wal2json` or `decoding-json` but those are not used in this library.

 ## Database setup

 To support the transactional outbox and inbox implementation you need to create an outbox and an inbox table in your PostgreSQL database.
 You should create two database roles: one for the message handler and one for the message listener.
-You must grant those roles the permission to the tables.
+You must grant those roles permission to the tables.

 The inbox and the outbox tables and the corresponding structure are identical.
 They can reside in the same database if your service uses both the outbox and